In this free lesson, learn how to develop a blog of your own using goals you can set for yourself and options available online.

 One of the biggest factors in your blog's success is having a topic you find interesting.
 After all, blogging is something you'll be doing in your spare time, so how much you write will largely depend on how much you enjoy it.
 Having a topic you like will make keeping up with your blog easier and more rewarding.

 One way to test whether or not you've chosen a good topic is to think of potential posts that fit that topic.
-You may even want to make a list, like Elena's list in the graphic on the right.
+You may even want to make a list, similar to the one seen below.

 Remember, you don't have to commit to writing any of the posts that you come up with.
 You're just exploring your topic to see if you're interested in it enough to blog about it over the long term.
 If you have trouble coming up with ideas for posts, you may want to reconsider or adjust your topic.